zacharski/esp8266book/experiment2.md

 we set the value of `pushButtonState` to whatever `digitalRead` reads.
 If the button is pressed then `pushButtonState` is set to `LOW` if the button is not pressed  `pushButtonState` is set to `HIGH`
 # `if` statements
-Imagine if your friend Clara said *If Ann goes to the party I will, else I will stay home*.
+Imagine if your friend Clara said *I'll go to the party if Ann goes, else I'll stay home*.
 Now let me ask you a question.
 Barring unforeseen circumstances, if we see Ann at the party do we think Clara is there?
 And a second question.
 If we know Ann didn't go, (and again barring unforeseen circumstances) do we think Clara went to the party?

 Congratulations.
 You have fantastic intuitions about if-else statements.
 Now let's look at this part of the code: